mrazomej/phd/src/chapter_05/section_07_gillespie.md

-## Gillespie simulation of the master equation
+## Gillespie Simulation of the Master Equation

-(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/gillespie_simulation.html) as an annotated Jupyter notebook)
+(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/gillespie_simulation.html) as an annotated Jupyter notebook.)

 So far, we have generated a way to compute an approximated form of the joint distribution of protein and mRNA $P(m, p)$ as a function of the moments of the